hrishi7/Emitrr/readme.md

 > Backend API for METAR format weather data application

-## Usage

-Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own

 ## Install Dependencies

 open folder redis ---> then go to 64bit/32bit --->